Local Groups / Regions

 - The Eurythmy Association of North America

 - The Biodynamic Farming and Gardening Association

 - The Association for Anthroposophic Medicine and Therapies in America

 - The Christian Community - Movement for Religious Renewal

-Detailed information on the many aspects of this movement will be available soon at www.rudolfsteiner.org.
+Detailed information on the many aspects of this movement is being developed at www.rudolfsteiner.org.